osok/hawkeye/docs/deafult_prompt.md

 - Most importantly **NEVER** use `asyncio`, this causes massive problems when coding in python.
 - Don't use `!` in bash scripts it don't work well with the tools.
 - Under no circumstances should you HARDCODE results to make it easier to create the report.
 This is a tool that will need to be able to identify any of the tens of thousands of MCP Servers.
+- Make sure the tasklist completions are kept up to date.